daveredfern/daveredfern/content/now.md

 I am currently focusing my efforts on:

 **[Intermittent fasting](https://en.wikipedia.org/wiki/Intermittent_fasting)** using the 16/8 method where I fast for 16 hours a day and eat for 8 hours a day.
 Once I’ve figured it all out, I’ll write something up.

-**Improving my fitness** by trying to exercise each day.
-In particular, I’m trying to pick up running again.
-I’ve recently bought an Apple Watch so I’m aiming to “close my rings”.

 **Continuously improving this website** with the goals of making it lean, fast, and user-friendly.
 If you have any suggestions for improving it, [let me know](/contact/).